besmirzanaj/esp32-ambient-monitor/README.md

 ### Code for displaying the temp and humidity
 This is a simple code which will assign pin 16 (RX2) from the picture above to DHT11 Sensor, initialize the DHT11 Sensor and reads the humidity and temperature data from the sensor.

 To view the result, simply use the serial monitor to print the temperature values in % for Humidity and degree Celsius for temperature.
+The code is also [here](/src/dht11-serial-monitor.ino).

 ```arduino
 #include "DHT.h"